Migration 1

 Identification strategy

-In the real world, there are always threats to inference that we can’t measure/observe or understand well enough to adjust for
+In the real world, there are always confounders that we can’t observe (measure) or adjust for

 • A research design that allows us to isolate a causal effect from observational data

-• Approximates an experiment by ensuring that the treatment and control group are similar at baseline
+• Approximates an experiment by ensuring that the treatment and untreated (control) group are similar

 • These strategies rely on assumptions that we can attempt to validate